mtorpey/wooden-ships/3-advanced.md

 ### B. Repairs

-Ships which don't load or fire guns, engage in melee, become involved in a collision, up-anchor change from full sails to battle sails or vice-versa or expend any factors of its movement allowance to turn, may make repairs; provided there are a least two crew sections available.
+Ships which don't load or fire guns, engage in melee, become involved in a collision, up-anchor, change from full sails to battle sails or vice-versa or expend any factors of its movement allowance to turn, may make repairs; provided there are at least two crew sections available.
 (The second section need not be complete).
 All repairs take three turns (not necessarily in sequence).
 In three turns, two hull, two rigging, or two gun squares can be repaired by simply erasing the "X" on the most